loculus-project/loculus/CONTRIBUTING.md

   Every piece of the code should at least be tested in the happy path.
 * Develop code with testability in mind.

-Keep in mind that Pathoplexus is designed to be run and maintained by anyone.
+Keep in mind that Loculus is designed to be run and maintained by anyone.
 This means that the code that we develop needs to be suitably general and configurable.

 ### OpenAPI docs